-Sometimes I get insanely jealous of people who don’t have children and their ability to just leave the house whenever they feel like it, most times with just one bag and a set of keys in their hands.
+Sometimes I get insanely jealous of people who don’t have children and their ability to just leave the house whenever they feel like it (so much so, I wrote a parody about it), most times with just one bag and a set of keys in their hands.
 I love my kids to bits, I do, but god they make life hard sometimes – so hard in fact, there are days when it’s just too much effort to go anywhere as a collective unit.

 When it comes to exiting a building at a set time I often feel as though I’m living a horrible nightmare, where time passes quickly yet I’m doing everything in slow-mo.
 No matter how hard I try, something, or someone, always hampers my efforts to just get out of the bloody front door.
 From last minute poos, to common assault (none of which I’m guilty of), it seems as though the universe is constantly conspiring against me and my bid for freedom.